abguymon/byoc/netlify/functions/README.md

 4. Select events: `checkout.session.completed`
 5. Copy the webhook secret and add it to your Netlify environment variables

+**Environment Variables:**
+- `STRIPE_WEBHOOK_SECRET` - Production webhook secret (required)
+- `STRIPE_WEBHOOK_SECRET_DEV` - Development webhook secret (optional, for testing)

+The function will try the production webhook secret first, then fall back to the dev secret if available.

 ## Function Details

 The function handles `checkout.session.completed` events and:

-1. Extracts customer information from the Stripe session
+1. Extracts customer information from custom fields (firstname, lastname) and customer_details
 2. Retrieves line item quantities
 3. Generates a unique ticket code
-4. Inserts/updates the ticket record in Supabase
+4. Inserts/updates the ticket record in Supabase with customer data

 ## Testing